Can I Refuse a Nurse Case Manager?

 This pressure can lead to changes in your care plan that aren’t in your best interest.
 Remember:

-- No Obligation: Doctors aren’t required to follow suggestions from nurse case managers.
-Your health should come first.
+• No Obligation: Doctors aren’t required to follow suggestions from nurse case managers.
+Your health comes first.
+Your doctor, not the nurse claims manager, is the person in charge of your medical care.

 Understanding how nurse case managers influence your treatment helps you to be proactive about your rights and preferences.